rob mclennan : author bio,

 Electronic Poetry Center page : League of Canadian Poets (out-of-date) member page

-Born in Ottawa, Canada’s glorious capital city, rob mclennan [photo credit: Matthew Holmes] currently lives in Ottawa, where he is home full-time with the two wee girls he shares with the brilliant and utterly delightful poet and book conservator Christine McNair.
-The author of more than thirty trade books of poetry, fiction and non-fiction, he won the CAA/Most Promising Writer in Canada under 30 Award in 1999, the John Newlove Poetry Award in 2010, the Council for the Arts in Ottawa Mid-Career Award in 2014, and was longlisted for the CBC Poetry Prize in 2012.
-He has published books with Talonbooks, The Mercury Press, Black Moss Press, New Star Books, Insomniac Press, Broken Jaw Press, Stride, Salmon Publishing and others, and his most recent titles include notes and dispatches: essays (Insomniac press, 2014), The Uncertainty Principle: stories, (Chaudiere Books, 2014) and the poetry collection A perimeter (New Star Books, 2016).
-Further poetry titles are forthcoming from Flat Singles Press and Salmon Publishing.
+Born in Ottawa, Canada’s glorious capital city, rob mclennan currently lives in Ottawa, where he is home full-time with the two wee girls he shares with the brilliant and utterly delightful poet and book conservator Christine McNair.
+The author of more than forty trade books of poetry, fiction and non-fiction, he won the CAA/Most Promising Writer in Canada under 30 Award in 1999, the John Newlove Poetry Award in 2010, the Council for the Arts in Ottawa Mid-Career Award in 2014, and was longlisted for the CBC Poetry Prize in 2012 and 2017.
+He has published books with Talonbooks, The Mercury Press, Black Moss Press, New Star Books, Insomniac Press, Broken Jaw Press, Stride, Salmon Publishing, University of Calgary Press, University of Alberta Press, Spuyten Duyvil and others, and his most recent titles include Snow day (Spuyten Duyvil, 2025), a river runs through it: a writing diary (Spuyten Duyvil, 2025), On Beauty: stories (University of Alberta Press, 2024) and the anthology groundworks: the best of the third decade of above/ground press 2013-2023 (Invisible Publishing, 2023).
+Later this year sees the publication of the book of sentences (University of Calgary Press), his follow-up to the book of smaller (University of Calgary Press, 2022).

 He also has well over one hundred chapbooks of poetry and fiction, including publications with words(on)pages, above/ground press, Apostrophe Press, Porkbelly Press, ShirtPocketPress, Gaspereau Press, Corrupt Press, little red leaves textile editions, AngelHousePress, Lipstick Press, Bywords, unarmed, Gorse Press, Laurel Reed Books, Dusty Owl Press, Pooka Press, Reference West, Grove Avenue Press and housepress, among others.